Hours and Locations of Syringe/Needle Exchange Programs in the Lake Cumberland Area

 - Increases likelihood of entering treatment for a substance use disorder.

-- Important component of LCDHD’s overall response to the heroin epidemic
+- An important component of LCDHD’s overall response to the heroin epidemic

 How will the effectiveness be evaluated?